 As the insulation will normally be added during the fabrication process, and it can be difficult to do this retrospectively.

-You might find, however, that you can add cladding to the outside wall of your shipping container construction for additional insulation as well as check that your doors and windows (if you have them) are double or triple-glazed.
-It is important that if you or anyone else is planning on spending any time in your converted shipping container, you insulate it properly.
+You might find, however, that you can add cladding to the outside wall of your construction for additional insulation as well as check that your doors and windows (if you have them) are double or triple-glazed.
+It is important that if you or anyone else is planning on spending any time in your converted container, you insulate it properly.
 This will not only help you to keep the interior temperature regulated, and easy to be in, but will also help to reduce condensation, and keep your energy bills lower.